abaronia108/sql-amazon-appliances-analysis/README.md

 ### Steps
 1. Download the Appliances reviews and metadata files from the dataset link above
-2. Parse and preprocess the raw JSON files into CSV format using Python (Pandas) — key steps include extracting subcategory from the nested categories field, converting reviewTime to datetime, and selecting relevant columns
+2. Preprocess the data using Python (Pandas) — extract subcategory from the nested categories field, convert reviewTime to datetime, and select relevant columns from datasets before loading them into PostgreSQL
 3. Create the database tables using `queries/create_tables.sql`
 4. Load the CSV files into PostgreSQL using the COPY commands in `queries/create_tables.sql` — update file paths to match your